Chapter 14: The Father’s Vision

 Revelation 3:20 shows that Christ must not only be in our Church, He must live in all of us individually as well.
 The Laodiceans don’t have the key of David vision within their churches, and their individual members don’t grasp this vision.
 The vision is not in them.
 It must be in us.
 It must motivate our every act.
 If we see what Christ and God the Father see, then Christ and God the Father are in us.
 The Laodiceans do not see as Christ sees.
 All of them have rejected the government of God.
 How can they ever help establish the throne of David if they reject its government now?

-The Laodiceans have allowed themselves to become trapped in an attitude of spiritual arrogance.
-In this wretched spiritual condition, they have rejected revelation.
+The Laodiceans have allowed themselves to be entrapped in spiritual arrogance.
+In their wretched spiritual condition, they have rejected revelation.
 “At that time Jesus answered and said, I thank thee, O Father, Lord of heaven and earth, because thou hast hid these things from the wise and prudent, and hast revealed them unto babes” (Matthew 11:25).
 Jesus Christ revealed marvelous truths about the key of David vision through Mr. Armstrong.
-And Christ is adding new revelation through the Philadelphia Church.
+And Christ is adding new revelation through the pcg.
 God has always revealed truth to people who are babes in attitude.

 Whether we live or die spiritually revolves around God’s revelation.
 God’s truth is revealed.
 If we are stubborn, self-willed or rebellious, God will cut us off from His revelation.
 We will never understand the meaning behind David’s throne unless we are in a humble, childlike frame of mind.

-We must believe that there would be abundant and spectacular revelation in the time just before Christ returns!
+We must believe that there is and will be abundant and spectacular revelation in the time just before Christ returns!

 Imagine how the faces of the Father and Christ will glow when we are born into God’s Family!
 Our faces will also glow.

 When you see a child born, you can better understand what it means to be born again.
-You finally see the head crowning, and then suddenly there is a child before you.
-It’s a living, breathing human being.
-That’s about the way it will happen spiritually!
-It’s going to be a magnificent event!
+You finally see the head crowning, and then suddenly there is a child before you—a living, breathing human being.
+That is about the way it will happen spiritually!
+It is going to be a magnificent event!

-Our spiritual Father is going to shed some tears when He sees our birth—just as my son-in-law did when his son was born.
+Our spiritual Father will shed some tears when He sees our birth—just as my son-in-law did when his son was born.
 Life is so precious if we view it in the context of the God Family.
 These babies are precious beyond words to describe.
 Words are inadequate to explain our incredible human potential.
-That is why the mainstream conception of born again is so diabolical.
-It hides from most people the truly awesome meaning of being born again.
+That is why the mainstream concept of born again is so diabolical.
+It hides the truly awesome meaning of being born again.

 The Royal Gospel

 David was a king who sat on a throne.
-The key of David vision is the gospel put into a royal Family of God framework.
+The key of David vision is the gospel in a royal Family of God framework.
 The very elect, men and women like David, become royal God—as God is God!
 It is God’s ultimate, most majestic creation.

 There is the supreme, royal Father, who is the Head of the royal Family.
 Then there is the royal Son of the Highest—the Father’s beloved Son.
 He is Christ, the royal Husband of the royal Bride—the firstfruits.
 They are not only kings and priests, but kings and priests who are God!

 This royal government shall sit on a royal throne and administer God’s royal law.
-Billions of royal children shall be brought into God’s royal Family.
+Billions of royal children shall be born into God’s royal Family.

 This is royalty unknown to the mind of man apart from God.
 These kings and priests are called today to have the most exalted crowns in God’s Family.